 It was during James’s reign that the British colonization of the Americas began.
 Three years after ascending to the English throne, the king issued charters (to the Virginia Company of London) for the establishment of permanent English settlements in North America.
-This effort of his explains why the first permanent English settlement in the Americas was called Jamestown (located in today’s Virginia, United States) .
+This effort of his explains why the first permanent and thriving English settlement in the Americas was called Jamestown (located in today’s Virginia, United States).
 The settlement was abandoned in 1610 and 1699.

-Following in the footsteps of his predecessor, he allowed literature and arts to thrive; as a result, the careers of the likes of William Shakespeare and Francis Bacon grew tremendously.
+Following in the footsteps of his predecessor, James I allowed literature and arts to thrive; as a result, the careers of the likes of William Shakespeare and Francis Bacon grew tremendously.

 James is also credited with providing funds for the translation of the Bible for the Church of England.
 The translation, the King James Bible, was commissioned in 1604.

 Through his marriage to Anna, who was the sister of the Danish king, Christian IV, they welcomed several children.
 However, only three would survive past infancy: Henry, Charles and Elizabeth.
-When James died in 1625, his only legitimate surviving son Charles succeeded him and was crowned Charles I.
+When James died in 1625, his only legitimate surviving son Charles succeeded him and was crowned Charles I (reign: 1625-1649).

 As monarch of the three realms (Scotland, England and Ireland), James chose to settle in England as it was the biggest and most prosperous of the three.
 James only returned to the country of his birth once, in 1617.